JimageJ/ImageJ-Tools/README.md

 ### Version info

-**This Git gives the version published in Methods in Molecular Biology ('FRETENATOR_(Rowe et al 2022)') and version 1.5 as used in our bioarxiv paper ('FRETENATOR_with_tracking') of FRETENATOR1.
+**This Git gives the version published in Methods in Molecular Biology ('FRETENATOR_(Rowe et al 2022)') and version 1.5 as used in our Nature Plants paper ('FRETENATOR_with_tracking') of FRETENATOR1.
 An updated version (FRETENATOR2) is available as a beta at https://github.com/JimageJ/FRETENATOR2**